 What if I Was Hit by an Uninsured Driver?

 The responsibility for payment of medical services will, at least initially, will be coming out of your own pocket after you have received injuries from an accident with an uninsured driver.
-Although some health professional will work in conjunction with you for medical services you need, you should fully anticipate having to provide payment for medical treatments rendered at the time they are provided.
+Although some health professionals will work in conjunction with you for medical services you need, you should fully anticipate having to provide payment for medical treatments rendered at the time they are provided.
 The following are some of the ways one might be able to gain assistance with the obligation of payment:

-- An Underinsured/Uninsured Motor Vehicle Operator Coverage Policy is an inexpensive (normally a few extra dollars a month) ways to gain additional coverage extending past what a regular policy offers.
+- An Underinsured/Uninsured Motor Vehicle Operator Coverage Policy is an inexpensive (normally a few extra dollars a month) way to gain additional coverage extending past what a regular policy offers.
 This addition in coverage will extend funds for compensation should a hit-and-run occur or an accident with a driver not covered by insurance occur.

-- Personal Health Insurance Policies have become more widely used, particular with the Affordable Health Care Act.
+- Personal Health Insurance Policies have become more widely used, particularly with the Affordable Health Care Act.
 In most cases, the policy will pay for bodily harm inflicted on the policyholder in a car accident; however, there is often a large deductible attached to these sorts of policies.

 - Bringing a lawsuit against the at-fault driver will designate the responsibility for the accident to whom it rightly should be placed, although, if the at-fault driver has no resources or funds available, reimbursement for losses and expenses can be difficult or entirely impossible.